NewSigma/Physica/README.md

 # Physica

 Physica is a high-performance and scalable template library for computational physics, dedicated to providing a rapid iteration platform for new algorithms.
 It is not a textbook or a ready-to-use solution.
-Physica is the code that generates code.
-It helps users write their own codes and implement ideas in less than 200 lines of code.
+Physica provides several basic components and does not restrict creativity.
+It helps users implement ideas in less than 200 lines of code.

+Physica is also an open source platform that maintains scientific code written in Physica and related data.
+We expect Physica, as a platform and not just a software, to promote the reproducibility of scientific results.
+The open source community continuously ensures that the results remain readable, reproducible, and accurate.

 ## Table of Contents